riff3r/react-complete-project/README.md

 https://reactjs.org/docs/context.html#gatsby-focus-wrapper

 Context provides a way to pass data through the component tree without having to pass props down manually at every level.

+sideeffect-reducer-context-api

+1. Create a new file and folder named anything related.
+Ex - store > auth-context.js

+2. Import React and create React.createContext() in file (auth-context.js) and pass value. most of the time it could be object.

+3.  createContext should be in a variable and export it.
+Ex - export default AuthContext;

+4. Now wrap component.

+- import the function - (AuthContext)
+- Access a property.
+Ex - AuthContext.Provider

+5. Now lisining part.
+We can access the value in two ways

+- Off context consumer
+- React Hook

+We'll use off context consumer this time. we'll try hook later.

+6. Use Off context consumer by wraping the component where provided data need to consume

+- Use consumer - <AuthContext.Consumer> - Navigation.js
+- Consumer takes a child which is a function - {(ctx) => {}}